-The Green Ribbon Group is a close-knit team of four.
-We come from a diverse range of backgrounds – Politics and Law, History and International Relations; Psychology; and Sports Science.
+The Green Ribbon Group is a close-knit team of six.
+We come from a diverse range of backgrounds – Politics and Law, History and International Relations; Psychology; Sports Science; Professional Communications; and Information Management.

 YAM Tengku Puteri Raja Tengku Puteri Iman Afzan Al-Sultan Abdullah

 “The things you are passionate about are not random, they are your calling.”
 This quote by Fabienne Fredrickson truly resonates with me.
 What keeps me going is simple – I would like everyone to feel like they matter and to know that they are cared for and supported.
 I believe that no one should have to go through their mental health journey alone and I hope to contribute towards building a more compassionate and empathetic world for my children and the generations to come.

 Puteri Nor Ariane Yasmin

 The Green Ribbon Group wasn’t something that YAM Tengku Puteri and I ever planned on doing.
 We were quite happy to formalise our work together for a year, while she was International Patron.
 But the support for my friend to raise awareness on mental health has simply been too overwhelming to ignore.
 I believe in YAM Tengku Puteri and her ability to drive change.
 I believe in my country and my fellow citizens’ ability to spread kindness and compassion, and I am confident that Malaysia will set standards on a community approach to mental health.

 Marsya Shamshul Bahari